eridur-de/mightyscape-1.2/README.md

 This redirects to https://raw.githubusercontent.com/eridur-de/mightyscape-1.2/refs/heads/master/mightyscape-install.cmd

 > [!NOTE]
 > **Note:** The installer might prompt for system reboot.
 In this case please re-run the installer to continue.
+The installer makes use of Chocolatey.
+Due to some missing packets (like xmlstartlet) we did not make use of winget.

 > [!NOTE]
 > **Note:** if `openmesh` fails to install on Windows, please see [here](https://github.com/eridur-de/mightyscape-1.2/issues/131).